teemu-hakala/debugging-masterclass/README.md

  - Select again the first element of the list: clang - Build and debug active file (compiler: /usr/bin/clang)

  It will now try to build your project and generate and launch it with a template `launch.json`.
-Observe the status of the build from the temporary terminal that appears.
+Check the status of the build from the temporary terminal that appears.
-Should any error popups appear, just Cancel all of them.
+In case of any error popups appear just cancel all of them.

 ---

-Let's now navigate to Explorer view and select the .vscode directory and from within choose launch.json.
+Let's now navigate to Explorer view and select the .vscode directory and from there choose `launch.json`.

  - Change the program to match the output file name.
 preLaunchTask is the Label we chose in `tasks.json`.

- - Change the current working directory, cwd, to be `\${workspaceFolder}` or to any path that you wish anny files the program creates to go into.
+ - Change the current working directory, cwd, to be \${workspaceFolder} or to any path that you wish anny files the program creates to go into.

  - If your main requires arguments, set them in double quotes in the comma-separated list of args.

  - Activate the .c source file.

- - Set a breakpoint for example to the first effective line of your function.
-In our **ft_strcpy** select the line 17.
+ - Set a breakpoint on the first effective line of your function.
+In our **ft_strcpy** select line 17.

  > Tip: Set the breakpoint by left clicking on the left hand-side of line numbers.
 A red circle should appear and stay.